“We give thanks to the God and Father of our Lord Jesus Christ, praying always for you,”

 The first of the threefold thanksgiving is the Colossian’s faith, v4.

 “We give thanks”

 As is his custom, Paul gives thanks for those to whom he writes, 1:3-8.
-Paul did not give thanks for the Galatians or the Corinthians (II Corinthians).
+Paul did not give thanks for the Galatians or the Corinthians (2 Corinthians).
 If he can honestly thank God for the people to whom he writes, he always does so.
-As soon as the salutation is complete he introduces what he thanks God about them (compare Rom.
+As soon as the salutation is complete, he introduces what he thanks God about them (compare Rom.
 1:8).
 He could not honestly thank God for the Galatians.
-It is amazing that he could thank God for the Corinthians (I Cor 2:1).
+Amazingly, he could thank God for the Corinthians (1 Cor 2:1).

 Thanksgiving ought to be a part of every prayer.